-POP Century's rooms have been renovated recently, and remodeled to include one queen bed and an additional fold-down bed.
-The rooms have a modern look with lots of white interior and hardwood floors while keeping that Disney feel: A much-needed improvement over the previous interior.
+POP Century’s rooms have been renovated semi-recently, and they were remodeled to include one queen bed and an additional fold-down bed.
+The rooms have a modern look, with lots of white interior and hardwood floors, while keeping that Disney feel: A much-needed improvement over the previous interior.

 INSIDER TIP: If you're planning on staying here, we recommend a room by the Hippy Dippy Pool.
 It will be closest to Classic Hall, where the food court and buses are.
 This means a short walk to and from bus stops and, after a long day in the parks, that short walk will be a life-saver.